callumalpass/obsidian-biblib/README.md

 - **Editing References:** If you need to update a reference’s details, you can simply edit the YAML frontmatter of the note.
 All fields are plain text.
 For example, if a publication year was missing or you want to add an issue number, just open the note, click the YAML in edit mode and make changes.
-(Future enhancements will include an “Edit Reference” dialog for convenience – see development plans below.)
-Keep in mind Obsidian’s Properties panel might not show nested fields correctly (it could show a warning or nothing for an `author` list), so rely on the raw YAML view when editing complex fields.
+  Keep in mind Obsidian’s Properties panel might not show nested fields correctly (it could show a warning), so rely on the raw YAML view when editing complex fields.
 - **Working with PDF Highlights:** When reviewing attached PDFs in Obsidian, you can highlight text or add comments.
 To tie these into your literature notes, copy the highlight link (Obsidian’s PDF viewer provides a way to copy